Global marketing strategy is a vital component of a larger plan. It helps your business develop into new markets around the globe.

 Globalization Marketing Examples

-These companies are making efforts to establish a solid presence around the globe.
+These companies are making great efforts to establish a solid presence around the globe.
 They have changed their social strategies.
-They translate languages and alter their menus to cater to the needs of diverse groups.
+They even translate languages and alter their menus to cater to the needs of diverse groups.

-Check out these globalization examples of successful companies from different sectors and industries.
+In addition, check out these globalization examples of successful companies from different sectors and industries.
 The marketing approach of these brands can give you ideas to create your international marketing strategy.
 It can also help you to increase your company’s brand awareness.

 Sector(s): Communication Services